 In its broadest definition, the term screeding refers to any action of smoothing out a pliable material into a flat layer.
 The term can be used both as a verb ("to screed") or as a noun referring to the tool used to do the flattening.
 There are tools manufactured expressly for screeding, but you can make use of any straight board, as well.

+The term is most familiar in the building trades, where it refers to the action of flattening out poured concrete into a smooth, flat layer prior to finishing the surface.
+It can also be used to describe the action of flattening out a layer of flooring mortar or sand or gravel underlayment beneath a surface that will be paved.
 For example, you might have a wavy sub-floor that needs to be filled in with leveling compound.
-If the compound is not self-leveling, then you must drag the screed across the top to bring the compound to level.
+If the compound is not self-leveling, then you must drag a screed across the top to bring the compound to level.

-For more professional screeding, a motorized screed may be used that has a long handle to eliminate laborious bending and tugging.
+For more professional, faster screeding, a motorized screed may be used.
+The tool has a long handle to eliminate laborious bending and tugging.